bryanjosemurillocamacho/bryanjosemurillocamacho.github.io/_posts/2014-3-3-Hello-World.md

 title: ¿Por que es importante la IS?!
 ---

+<tagg style="
+    font-size: 12px;
+    border-style: outset;
-<tagg>#Introduccion-A-La-IS</tagg> Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+">#Introduccion-A-La-IS</tagg> Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)